pvanallen/delft-ai-toolkit/README.md

      ```
      * **Startup Sequence** - The software will take a little time to start up.
 When it finishes, the robot will say "Hello."

-     * **IMPORTANT: Powering off the RPi procedure**: Before you disconnect the power from the RPi, you must properly shut it down with the following:
+     * **IMPORTANT: Powering off the RPi Procedure**: Before you disconnect the power from the RPi, you must properly shut it down with the following command.
+Wait for 10 seconds after the poweroff command, then it is safe to unplug the power from the RPi.

      ```bash
      sudo poweroff
      ```
-     Wait for 10 seconds after the poweroff command, then it is safe to unplug the power from the RPi

 1. **Start the software running in Unity**